aws/aws-cdk-rfcs/text/0474-event-bridge-scheduler-l2.md

 You can choose from three schedule types when configuring your schedule: rate-based, cron-based, and one-time schedules.

 Both rate-based and cron-based schedules are recurring schedules.
 You can configure each recurring schedule type using a schedule expression.
-For cron-based schedule you can specify a time zone in which EventBridge Scheduler evaluates the expression.
+For cron- based schedule you can specify a time zone in which EventBridge Scheduler evaluates the expression.

 ```ts
 const rateBasedSchedule = new Schedule(this, 'Schedule', {